JoshWillik/mysql-wait/README.md

-# Mysql Wait
+# MySQL Wait

-Mysql wait will wait until your mysql database is up, and then trigger.
+A promise based API to wait for a MySQL database to become available.

 ## Install